eslint/eslint/docs/src/rules/no-arrow-condition.md

 - no-constant-condition
 ---

+Disallows arrow functions where test conditions are expected.

 (removed) This rule was **removed** in ESLint v2.0 and **replaced** by a combination of the [no-confusing-arrow](no-confusing-arrow) and [no-constant-condition](no-constant-condition) rules.